 The IRB application corresponds with the general flow of information provided in the protocol.
 You may reference your protocol on the application form in response to the various questions.
 Keep in mind in outlining your plan, the protocol and the application should be consistent.
-As you complete the IRB application you will automatically be guided to the appropriate sections needed to complete your submission including the institutional approval (WMed, Ascension Borgess, Bronson Methodist Hospital, or other affiliated entities served by the WMed IRB).
+As you complete the IRB application you will automatically be guided to the appropriate sections needed to complete your submission.

-The purpose of the application is to provide institutional approvers (department or program chair, ancillary services, etc.), IRB members and designated reviewers with sufficient information to conduct a substantive review.
+The purpose of the application is to provide IRB members and designated reviewers with sufficient information to conduct a substantive review.
 If you have any questions completing the application, please call the IRB office at 269-337-4345.